t0mmyt/seisglitch/Docs/source/timer.rst

  | UTC: 2019-05-23T02:23:16
  | LMST: 173M02:58:53 (where 173 is Sol 173 with respect to the InSight landing)

-In the ``config.yml`` you have two options.
-If you want to convert many times you can pass a text file, or if you want to convert just one time you can pass it with the result immediately printed.
+In the ``config.yml`` you have two options:

+  1. file - if you want to convert many times you can pass a text file with your times to be converted listed in a column, or
+  2. convert - if you just want to convert one time you can pass it with the result immediately printed.
-For details regarding each way see the comments in the config.yml.

-On the other hand it is also possible to access the time conversion tool from within the Python interpreter (correct environment):
+For specifics regarding each option see the config.yml.
+On the other hand, it is also possible to access the time conversion tool from within the Python interpreter (correct :ref:`environment <installation>`)):

 .. code:: python